 True to the harshness of life in the wild, Picasso is no longer the unbeatable band leader he once was.
 In 2014, he ran with four mares and their various yearlings.
 But when a younger challenger took the band, the famous mustang was cast out.
 He eventually tried to take up with a young filly, but a weeks-long fight with a competing stallion ended that romance, too.

-Today, Picasso roams on his own.
+Today, Picasso is a horse that roams on his own.
 His age is catching up to him, and recent photos show him looking more haggard and skinny.
 Many people have expressed opinions that Picasso should be adopted and shielded from a difficult life in the wild.
 But his many fans disagree.

 There’s no denying that life as a wild mustang in the Sand Wash Basin is challenging.
 Horses face countless risks every day, and every winter sees strong horses lost to extreme weather and injury.
 But even so, they are free.
 Picasso is the epitome of spirit and freedom.
 His home is in the wild.
 And when he dies, he’ll die with a legacy that lives on in every gallop, kick, nuzzle, and neigh of America’s wild mustangs.